ibm-cloud-docs/Registry/registry_encrypt_images.md

    ```
    {: pre}

-6. To make the public key available, display the public key:
+6. To use this key pair to encrypt images, save the public key somewhere that your build infrastructure can access it.
+To display the public key, run the following `cat` command:

    ```
    cat <user>Pub.pem